dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 }
 {% endhighlight %}

-The current process API can be a bit heavy to use if all you really want to do is run a process to completion and then inspect its output.
-We will be adding more convenient ways of starting processes for that scenario.

 </section>

 <section id="web-servers" markdown="1">
 ##Writing web servers

-Recently, we landed an HTTP library as part of dart:io to make it easy to write HTTP servers and clients.
+dart:io makes it easy to write HTTP servers and clients.
 To write a simple web server,
 all you have to do is create an [HttpServer](http://api.dartlang.org/io/HttpServer.html)